-However, in our question, the home owner hung the doors themselves, so in order to obtain a certificate; they (or you if you have done the same thing) will need to go back via their local authority with a retrospective inspection through building regulations.
-Oh, and you will need to do this for certification.
+However, in our question, the homeowner hung the doors themselves, so in order to obtain a certificate, they (or you if you have done the same thing) will need to go back via their local authority with a retrospective inspection through building regulations.
+You will need to do this for certification.

 The second part of the question asks about single glazed doors.
 This is a bit of a problem.
-Single glazed doors wouldnt pass a building regulation inspection.
-This will cause an issue as you won't be able to gain a certificate from the local authority.
+Single glazed doors wouldn't pass a building regulation inspection.
+That will cause an issue as you won't be able to gain a certificate from the local authority.
 Unfortunately for the homeowner, these really need to be double glazed.

-Hopefully this example of one of the questions we are receiving will help home owners out there understand a little more about replacement doors and windows.
-Unfortunately, looking through many discussion groups on the web, there is a lot of miss-information/confusion coming from home owners.
-Hopefully this post will help.
+Hopefully this example of one of the questions we are receiving will help homeowners out there understand a little more about replacement doors and windows.
+Unfortunately, looking through many discussion groups on the web, there is a lot of misinformation/confusion coming from homeowners.
+We hope this post will help.

 Check that you use a FENSA Approved Installer but also check the following: